refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useForm.md

 Mutation mode determines which mode the mutation runs with.
 Mutations can run under three different modes: `pessimistic`, `optimistic` and `undoable`.
 Default mode is `pessimistic`.
 Each mode corresponds to a different type of user experience.

-> For more information about mutation modes, please check [Mutation Mode documentation](/docs/advanced-tutorials/mutation-mode) page.
+> For more information about mutation modes, please check the [Mutation Mode documentation](/docs/advanced-tutorials/mutation-mode) page.

 ```tsx
 useForm({